Properties Panel

 States

-In the Client Connection Settings menu you can manage the visualization of your system states.
+- In the States menu you can manage the visualization of your system states.

 State Codes